bmantoni/futbol/football-frontend/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />